deepakjois/dhun/README.md

 * Playing previous song, using something like `dhun prev`
 * Skipping ahead by more than one file, like `dhun next 2` or `dhun prev 2`
-* Advanced querying support with filters, like `dhun play "artist:Rahman"`

 And someday..